Oliverbyhring/Nummat-2/README.md

 • There will be much emphasis on running time.
 When you are sure that the program is 100% correct, examine whether the speed is optimal.

 Straffepils:
-Oliver 1 (ikke gjort todo mandag 30)
+Oliver 2 (ikke gjort todo mandag 30, sein mandag 6.)
 Even
-Adrian
+Adrian 1 (sein mandag 6.)
 Sivert 1 (ikke møtt mandag 30)